API Keys

 Scopes

-- read:data: Basic read access to analytics data
+- read:data: Read access to analytics data and query endpoints

-- track:events: Send tracking events and custom events
+- track:events: Send custom events via the SDK or API

 Grant only what you need.
 Prefer resource-scoped access where possible.